TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 This file automatically includes all `.tsconfig` files from the designated folder in which we will store the page layouts.

-We now create a default page layout with one column and row for the jumbotron:
+We now create a default page layout with two areas: One for the main content and one for the stage.

-..  literalinclude:: /CodeSnippets/PageLayout/_Default.tsconfig
+..  literalinclude:: _codesnippets/_Default.tsconfig
     :language: typoscript
     :caption: EXT:my_site_package/Configuration/TsConfig/Page/PageLayout/Default.tsconfig
     :linenos: